surifirstpin/biplus_documentation/docs/README.md

 Import data from files,databases, cloud drives, popular business applications and in-house apps.
 Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.

+#### Smarter Visualization

+Acubi delivers fine tuned, easy-to-read reports and publish them throughout the organisation they are easily accessed through web.

 #### Variety of Reporting Components

 Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.